wlfcss/react-native-docsZh/0.54/en/troubleshooting.md

 ```

 Next, make sure you have run `pod install` and that a `Pods/` directory has been created in your project with React installed.
 CocoaPods will instruct you to use the generated `.xcworkspace` file henceforth to be able to use these installed dependencies.

+#### React Native does not compile when being used as a CocoaPod

+There is a CocoaPods plugin called [cocoapods-fix-react-native](https://github.com/orta/cocoapods-fix-react-native) which handles any potential post-fixing of the source code due to differences when using a dependency manager.

 #### Argument list too long: recursive header expansion failed